-As previously noted, we observed rapid reinvasion approximately two months following the completion of our baiting program.
-However, roof rat numbers again declined 5-months post-treatment in the bait station plots (Figs. 1-2).
+As previously noted, we observed rapid reinvasion within two months following the completion of our baiting program.
+However, roof rat numbers again declined 5-months post-treatment in the bait station plots (represented by increased efficacy; Figs. 4-5).
 Reasons for this are unclear given that no additional bait applications occurred during this timeframe, but this reduction could be due to an equilibration of rat populations throughout the entire study site as rats began to reestablish individual territories (Shiels et al. 2019).
-Regardless, we observed medium-term reduction in roof rats within orchards following bait application, although we still stress that longer-term management programs via additional bait applications or a trapping program will be needed to either further reduce or maintain roof rat numbers at low levels.
+Regardless, we observed a medium-term reduction in roof rats within orchards following bait applications or a trapping program will be needed to either further reduce or maintain roof rat numbers at low levels.

 Unfortunately, our initial IPM approach that relied heavily on the use of Goodnature A24 traps was not significantly better than the use of only bait stations.
-The A24 trap has been effective in reducing roof rat populations in several island conservation situations (e.g., Carter et al. 2016, Gronwald and Russell 2022).
+The A24 trap has been effective in reducing roof rat populations in a few island conservation situations (e.g., Carter et al. 2016, Gronwald and Russell 2022), but not in all island settings where it has been tested (reviewed in Shiels et al. 2022).
 Given the limited labor required to check A24 traps compared to snap traps, we had hoped they would make a good addition to an IPM program.
 Pilot work with A24 traps indicated relatively poor success across 3 of 4 sites in citrus orchards (Baldwin et al. 2022).
-However, we observed good results at one site where we provided a platform underneath the trap; we wanted to test this approach further.
-At this point, the use of the A24 traps appears to be ineffective in citrus orchards, at least in the manner that we used them.
+However, we observed better results at one site where we provided a platform underneath the trap; we wanted to test this approach further.
+After further testing, the use of the A24 traps appears to be ineffective in citrus orchards, at least in the manner that we used them.
+Reducing the distance between A24 traps from 76 m to 30-50 m like practiced in most island settings (Shiels et al. 2022) might help improve efficacy, yet this would increase the already expensive total costs (mostly due to added traps/supplies) at least 2-fold.

-One potential strategy to increase their utility could be to place them at ground level.
-This is how they are often used in island conservation settings (e.g., Carter et al. 2016, Gronwald and Russell 2022).
-This allows the rat to more easily push up into the trap to trigger it.
-We opted to elevate the traps in our study given that we have a number of potential nontarget species at the ground level that might be caught in these traps.
-Caution would need to be used if attempting to trap rats at the ground level where such nontarget species are present.
+One potential strategy to increase their utility could be to place the A24s at ground level.
+This is how they are often used in island conservation settings (e.g., 10-15 cm above ground; Carter et al. 2016, Gronwald and Russell 2022, Shiels et al. 2022), as roof rats regularly use both the ground and tree canopies (Dowding and Murphy 1994).
+This ground level placement of the A24 may allow the rat to more easily push up into the trap to trigger it.
+We opted to elevate the traps in our study given that we have a number of potential nontarget species at ground level that might be caught or interfere with these traps.
+Caution would need to be used if attempting to trap rats at the ground level where nontarget rodents or other small vertebrate species are present given that A24 traps have killed some of these species (see Table 2 in Shiels et al. 2022).
+Nonetheless, traps or bait stations placed both concurrently on the ground and in the tree canopy could yield better results than either by themselves and could be investigated further (Harper et al. 2015).
 Alternatively, a better attractant or a lowered trigger mechanism could be deployed to increase capture success.
-In a previous study, we placed remote-triggered cameras on these traps and frequently observed rats crawling all over and part-way up the trap.
-However, they did not fully reach up into the trap to the point that it was activated.
-Therefore, lowering the trigger point or increasing the attractiveness of the lure could also lead to better results.
+In a previous study, we placed remote-triggered cameras on these traps and frequently observed rats crawling on, and part-way up, the A24 trap but not reaching into the trap to the point that it was activated (Baldwin et al. 2022).